Deploy a container instance in AWS

 • IronSecureDoc_LicenseKey: YOUR-LICENSE-KEY

-For IronSecureDoc_LicenseKey we don't recommended adding directly into Environment variables for security.
-We recommended to retrieve environment file from an encrypted Amazon S3 bucket, see Pass sensitive data to an Amazon ECS container.
+For IronSecureDoc_LicenseKey, it is not recommended to add directly into Environment variables for security.
+It is recommended to retrieve the environment file from an encrypted Amazon S3 bucket, see Pass sensitive data to an Amazon ECS container.

 Container section

-Leave the other values as their defaults, the select Create.
+Leave the other values as their defaults, then select Create.

 Step 6: Create a Service

-Go back to Clusters page > Select your cluster (IronSecureDoc).
+Go back to the Clusters page > Select your cluster (IronSecureDoc).

 Select your cluster